Liquefied natural gas

-Developments of production processes, cryogenic storage, and transportation created the tools required to commercialize natural gas into a global market which now competes with other fuels.
-Furthermore, the development of LNG storage also introduced a reliability in networks which was previously thought impossible.
-Given that storage of other fuels is relatively easily secured using simple tanks, a supply for several months could be kept in storage.
-With the advent of large-scale cryogenic storage, it became possible to create long term gas storage reserves.
-These reserves of liquefied gas could be deployed at a moment's notice through regasification processes, and today are the main means for networks to handle local peak shaving requirements.
+Before the late 20th century natural gas was largely considered a byproduct of oil production.
+The development of production processes, cryogenic storage, and transportation made it possible to commercialize natural gas, creating a global market which now competes with other fuels.
+The development of LNG storage made natural gas transportation much more reliable.
+Unlike simple tank storage used for other fuels, natural gas previously could not be stored for extended periods due to the difficulty of preventing gas leakage.
+Large-scale cryogenic storage made it possible to create reliable long-term storage reserves for natural gas as well.
+These reserves of liquefied gas could be quickly deployed through regasification processes, and today are the main means for networks to handle local peak shaving requirements.